Basidiomycota: Smuts

 The characteristic part of the life-cycle of smuts is the thick-walled, often darkly pigmented, ornate, teliospore that serves to survive harsh conditions such as overwintering and also serves to help disperse the fungus as dry diaspores.
 The teliospores are initially dikaryotic but become diploid via karyogamy.
 Meiosis takes place at the time of germination.
 A promycelium is formed that consists of a short hypha (equated to a basidium).
-In some smuts such as Ustilago maydis the nuclei migrate into the promycelium that becomes septate (i.e., divided into cellular compartments separated by cell walls called septa), and haploid yeast-like conidia/basidiospores sometimes called sporidia, bud off laterally from each cell.
+In some smuts such as Mycosarcoma maydis the nuclei migrate into the promycelium that becomes septate (i.e., divided into cellular compartments separated by cell walls called septa), and haploid yeast-like conidia/basidiospores sometimes called sporidia, bud off laterally from each cell.
 In various smuts, the yeast phase may proliferate, or they may fuse, or they may infect plant tissue and become hyphal.
-In other smuts, such as Tilletia caries, the elongated haploid basidiospores form apically, often in compatible pairs that fuse centrally resulting in "H"-shaped diaspores which are by then dikaryotic.
+In other smuts, such as Tilletia caries, the elongated haploid basidiospores form apically, often in compatible pairs that fuse centrally resulting in H-shaped diaspores which are by then dikaryotic.
 Dikaryotic conidia may then form.
 Eventually the host is infected by infectious hyphae.
 Teliospores form in host tissue.
 Many variations on these general themes occur.

 Smuts with both a yeast phase and an infectious hyphal state are examples of dimorphic Basidiomycota.
 In plant parasitic taxa, the saprotrophic phase is normally the yeast while the infectious stage is hyphal.
 However, there are examples of animal and human parasites where the species are dimorphic but it is the yeast-like state that is infectious.
 The genus Filobasidiella forms basidia on hyphae but the main infectious stage is more commonly known by the anamorphic yeast name Cryptococcus, e.g. Cryptococcus neoformans and Cryptococcus gattii.